-The city has been working to diversify from the hospitality and tourism business that has taken such a pandemic-era beating; international travelers, long Vegas’s bread and butter, were nowhere to be found on the Strip for more than 18 months.
+The city has been working to diversify from the hospitality and tourism business that took a beating during the Covid-19 pandemic; international travelers, long the bread and butter of Las Vegas, were nowhere to be found on the Strip for more than 18 months.

 Based on factors like cost of living, Numbeo's quality of life index is “high.”
 J.D.
-Power ranked McCarran International Airport third (tied with Orlando’s) among the nation's megas, and the Bay Area is less than an hour's flight away.
-A high-speed rail connection to San Diego is in the works, Sah points out.
+Power gave high marks to McCarran International Airport, ranking it sixth among the nation's megas in 2021, and the Bay Area is less than an hour's flight away.
 The Grand Canyon is within four hours' drive, and the arid climate offers 300 sunny days a year.

 “There's even a glacier in Nevada,” says Martinez, referring to Wheeler Peak Glacier, 300 miles from the city.
 “I bet you didn't know that.”